The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 No Exposed Prop

-The Sea-Doo Switch uses a jet pump to power the boat, this means there is no exposed prop.
+A jet pump is used to power the Switch, this means there is no exposed prop.

-Props are sharp, and if you’re not careful, you can hurt yourself.
+Props are sharp and dangerous, and if you’re not careful, you can hurt yourself.

-You still need to have the engine off when someone is boarding the Sea-Doo Switch, and you can’t go in less than 3 feet of water.
+If there is no exposed prop, does this mean you can go in shallow water?
+What about boarding with the engine on?
+No, you still need to have the engine off when someone is boarding, and you can’t go in less than 3 feet of water.

 I’ve loaded a few pontoon boats on trailers, and they’re not fun.